Each of us is unique in our own way. We all have different thoughts, feelings, and behaviors that sum up our personalities.

 - Keep yourself hydrated

-- Exercise regularly (or find ways to staying physically active like cycling or climbing stairs)
+- Exercise regularly (or find ways to stay physically active like cycling or climbing stairs)

 - Take adequate rest